How heating works in our Goldsmiths managed accommodation.

 The heating is turned on when the outside air temperature stays below 18c for more than eight hours on three consecutive days.

-The heating is set to maintain the correct temperature between 6am and 2am every day through the heating season.
+The heating is set to maintain the correct temperature between during set periods through the heating season.

 The radiators in the flats do not always have hot water running through them.
 To keep the conditions at the optimal level, we do not run the heating constantly.
 Instead, they are run according to the outside temperature.